Dark Star (band)

 Dark Star were an English psychedelic rock band, formed in 1996 in London.
-The band comprised vocalist/guitarist Christian Hayes, drummer David Francolini and bassist Laurence O'Keefe.
+The band was composed of vocalist/guitarist Christian Hayes, drummer David Francolini and bassist Laurence O'Keefe.

 History

-Born from the ashes of the trio's former band Levitation, who split up onstage in 1994, Francolini suggested working together again to Hayes and O'Keefe in 1996, stating that "there was always this sense of unfinished business".
+Origins

+All three members of Dark Star had been members of the psychedelic rock band Levitation between 1990 and 1994, with David Francolini also previously having played with Something Pretty Beautiful and The Blue Aeroplanes, Christian Hayes with Cardiacs, Ring, Panixphere and The Dave Howard Singers, and Laurence O'Keefe with The Jazz Butcher.
 Following the demise of Levitation, Hayes began working with Heather Nova and All About Eve's Julianne Regan and O'Keefe collaborated with Dead Can Dance's Brendan Perry, whilst Francolini stopped playing due to disillusionment with the music industry (although he did help Scottish band Octopus get signed to Food Records and produced their debut album From A to B).

-They booked a studio and started rehearsing the day after they went to see Sonic Youth play at The Forum in Kentish Town in April that year.
+In 1996, Francolini suggested to Hayes and O'Keefe that the three of them should start working together again, stating that "there was always this sense of unfinished business".
+The trio booked a studio and started rehearsing the day after they went to see Sonic Youth play at The Forum in Kentish Town in April that year.
 After advertising for and auditioning several singers including Daisy Chainsaw and Queenadreena guitarist Crispin Gray, Hayes took over vocals.
 Francolini commented that the singers they auditioned "seemed to suck the power out of it... it was weird.
 Really good people we worked with, you know?
 But once they opened their gob, it was like the power of the group was gone".

 The band first signed a publishing deal with Warner/Chappell Music.
-When the A&R scout they were dealing with there moved to work at EMI, their first intention in their new job was to sign the band.
-The band released their debut EP Graceadelica in 1998 on Harvest Records, the progressive rock subsidiary of EMI.
-They released their second EP I Am The Sun in 1999, along with their debut single About 3am.
+When the A&R scout they were dealing with there moved to work at EMI, their first action in their new job was to sign the band.